Tips for Studying in Oxford as an International Student

 Coming to study in Oxford as an international student not only offers the opportunity to maximise your academic potential, but the chance to become a member of a global family.

-Maybe you’ve always had your heart set on the University, or maybe you fell in love with the city on one of our summer schools.
+Maybe you’ve always had your heart set on the University, or maybe you attended our Oxford summer school and fell in love with the city.
 But whatever your reasons for applying, we know it can be a bit daunting if you live outside the UK.
 So, we’ve put together a guide of what you can expect as an international student at Oxford University.

 Weird and wonderful local traditions

 Chances are if you’re applying to Oxford, the city’s quirkiness is at least part of the reason.
 Oxford is incredibly unique, with traditions and festivities you’d be hard pushed to find anywhere else.
-A brilliant example of this is the May Day tradition, when the Magdalen College choir sing from the top of their college’s tower at dawn.
+A brilliant example of unique Oxford traditions this is the May Day (or May Morning), when the Magdalen College choir sing from the top of their college’s tower at dawn.
 Sometimes you’ll see crowds of students in gowns filling up the streets, making their way to the Sheldonian Theatre for Matriculation or Graduation ceremonies, or to the Examination Schools to take their exams.
 If you don’t know anything about these traditions, don’t worry!
 Even the students from the UK will be in the same boat as you, as many of the things that make Oxford so distinctive don’t happen anywhere else in the UK!
-Read this article for more information on Oxford’s unusual traditions.

 Oxford is tiny!